t2-Kusumoto/InfoMapApp-Flask-And-PostgreSQL/README.md

 NOTE
-_I can not speak English.
-This sentence was created entirely by machine translation._
+_This sentence was created entirely by machine translation._

 ## What is useful?